-Data Collection During a Global Pandemic: Environmental Audits for the AIRP Project
+Data collection in a pandemic: Environmental audits for the AIRP project

-Data collection for the Aging in the Right Place (AIRP) project (funded by CMHC & SSHRC) was launched in October 2020.
-This project includes four stages of data collection; (1) de-identified document review, (2) environmental audits, (3) provider interviews and (4) client interviews.
+Last October (2020) marked the launch of data collection for the Aging in the Right Place (AIRP) project (funded by CMHC & SSHRC).
+The goal of the project is to discover what supports older adults who are experiencing or at risk of homelessness in feeling supported in aging in the right place.
+This project includes four stages of data collection: (1) de-identified document review, (2) environmental audits, (3) provider interviews and (4) client interviews.
 Each stage involves gathering information on different social, spatial and organizational/management aspects of the promising practice.
-The goal of the project is to discover what supports older adults who are experiencing homeless or are at risk of homelessness feel support them to age in the right place in each of these promising practices.
-The data collection stages are designed to collect data that is complementary and sometimes overlapping information on the promising practice.
-A set of aging in the right place concepts pulled from relevant literature (such as sense of belonging, financial security or access to community resources) is used to guide analysis of this data.
+The data collection stages are designed to collect complementary and sometimes overlapping data on the promising practices.
+A set of aging in the right place concepts pulled from relevant literature (e.g. sense of belonging, financial security, access to community resources) is used to guide analysis of this data.

 In the months preceding October 2020, the Vancouver, Calgary and Montreal research teams re-evaluated their data collection methods in response to the current global COVID-19 pandemic.
 These revisions were guided by conversations and materials developed by other research communities (such as Simon Fraser University’s Community Engaged Research Initiative (CERi)) to identify ways to continue to move forward with each phase using a distanced approach.
 With current video communication technology available, all stages of data collection were redesigned for virtual format with in-person data collection also kept as an option where possible.
 For example, the document review process included gathering information on the promising practice through involved-requests to the provider to share relevant documents.
 This also included reviewing the promising practice website for organizational and client information all these tasks could be done efficiently through virtual connections.
 Interview format with providers and clients were also modified from in-person to either over the phone or through the use of video communications software such as Microsoft Teams or Zoom.
 The environmental audits however, required detailed observation of the indoor and outdoor environment of the promising practice.
 This type of data collected is best done in-person.
 Thus, much attention and rigorous planning was involved to ensure the safety of research assistants, service providers, residents and community members during data collection.
 A backup option of doing these audits via Zoom was also developed for promising practices where in-person access was not possible due to the pandemic restrictions.